sgsvenkatesh/so-auto-upvoter/README.md

 In any case, the user can revert his action within 60 seconds.

+Can we used along with [Desktop Notifications for Stack Exchange](https://chrome.google.com/webstore/detail/desktop-notifications-for/ijglncoabcgieiokjmgdogpefdblmnle) to view your inbox notifications easily.

 **How to install:**

 1. Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)
 2. Open Tampermonkey options -> Select Utilities
 3. Import so-auto-upvoter.js
+4. Replace [SO_PROFILE_HERE] with your profile URL